-famine, such no materials exist for a well-counded foreast of famine rates.
+N.B.-The price rates returned from Kuch Behar Division have but little significance.
+The lowland parts have hitherto been exempt from famine, and no materials exist for a well-founded forecast of famine rates.
 In the hill tracts the price of rice is no criterion, as the aborigines live on other food, and in time of famine would migrate or fall back upon edible roots.
-As they seldom buy or sell rice, market rates can scarely be safe for this commodity among the hill-rates.
+As they seldom buy or sell rice, market rates can scarcely be said to exist for this commodity among the hill-rates.